 What makes Scarborough House unique from others on campus?

 This is a transitional time for girls, with some having joined QM in Year I and some joining us for their first year.
 The number of girls in Year III increases from the previous year, meaning everyone has lots of new friends to make.
-The integration of Years II and III means that any intensities in friendships can be more easily addressed and diluted in a larger group.
 All new girls are allocated a ‘Guardian Angel’ from their own year group who will meet them on their first day, show them to Scarborough House, and help them unpack and settle into life at Queen Margaret’s.
 In addition to their Guardian Angel, each girl will be assigned a ‘Scarborough Sister’ whom they are encouraged to spend time with each week, such as enjoying dinner or Sport together.
 Girls stay in School on all weekends that are not Leave Outs or Half Term, providing excellent opportunities to join in varied activities and build lasting friendships.